 Dark sesame oil

-Prepare the spice blend: Combine all spice blend ingredients in a dry sauté pan over medium-high heat and toast, shaking the pan continuously.
-DO NOT BURN.
+1. Combine the star anise, Sichuan peppercorns, cinnamon sticks and sea salt in a dry sauté pan over medium-high heat and toast, shaking the pan continuously.
+Do not burn.
 Remove from the heat and cool.

-In a stainless steel bowl, combine the toasted spices with marinade ingredients.
+2. In a stainless steel bowl, combine the toasted spices with the Marinade.

-Arrange the turkey filets in a half-size stainless steel hotel pan.
-Pour the marinade over the turkey filets, turning the filets in the marinade to completely cover.
-Refrigerate.
-Marinate for 2 hours, and then turn filets over.
-Marinate for another 2 hours (4 hours total marinating time).
+3. Arrange the turkey filets in a half-size stainless steel hotel pan.
+Pour the spiced marinade over the turkey filets, turning the filets in the marinade to completely cover them.
+Marinate in the refrigerator for 4 hours, turning the filets over after 2 hours.

-Remove the filets from the marinade.
-Use a paper towel to blot the excess marinade off of the filets.
+4. Remove the filets from the marinade.
+Use a paper towel to blot the excess marinade off the filets.

-Cut the turkey filets in half and serve on a steamed bun with green onions and seasoned hoisin sauce.
+7. Cut the turkey filets in half and serve each portion on a steamed bun with green onions and the Seasoned Hoisin Sauce.

-Note: Once a steam table pan is used for smoking, it can then ONLY be used for smoking.
+8. Note: Once a steam table pan is used for smoking, it can then be used ONLY for smoking.